Sleep Disorders

 If you live in California and you have one or more of these symptoms, you need to see a doctor who can treat sleep disorders effectively.
 We have one of the best sleep disorder treatment centers in the city.
 At Advanced Psychiatry Associates, we offer comprehensive diagnosis, treatment and medication for sleep disorders and other mental health conditions.

-To get a full diagnosis for your sleep disorder, you need to visit a health care provider that can perform a comprehensive medical exam, lab tests and take your medical history.
+Here, we can perform a comprehensive medical exam and lab tests and take your medical history.
 You may also need to use a polysomnogram that studies your sleep patterns and collects data about your body while you sleep at night.
 Some of the data that this equipment will record includes:

 • Heart rate